funficient/jamstackblog/src/blog/2023-10-28-unpacking-the-power-and-pitfalls-of-project-management-with-basecamp.md

 The ability to setup a project template is quick and easy, making it exceptionally easy to create a re-usable, standardized project in minutes.

 Another feature which was recently launched that is long overdue and much needed is the ability to stack projects into a pile on your desktop.
 The only downside is that it will remain undiscovered by anyone who isn’t a die-hard Basecamp follower as there is no way to discover this feature via the interface.
-This, according to them, however, was intentional (which I doubt very much and rather think it was an oversight they’re not willing to admit to).
+This, according to them, however, was intentional (which I doubt very much).

 #### What could be better?

 By far the biggest issue is how the notifications work.
 Most new users are overwhelmed and complain about the sheer volume of notifications.
 It’s an either on or off switch to set notifications, choosing between being overwhelmed by every time anything happens, from receiving a message, to someone commenting on a page or project, to check-ins, the list goes on, and receiving no notifications at all.

 To make this problem worse, there are multiple settings on different levels for setting notifications, overriding settings you might think you’ve already set.
 It also seems as if the switches are buggy as even when I switch it on or off it doesn’t work as expected.

-Although I’m not a big fan of notifications, it can be handy to be notified of certain things.
-There is a huge room for improvement in this area of the product and probably one of the things that would have the biggest impact on new customer satisfaction levels.
+Although I’m not a big fan of notifications and is usually the first thing I make sure to be off when using new software, it can be handy to be notified of certain things.
+There is huge room for improvement in this area of the product and probably one of the things that would have the biggest impact on new customer satisfaction levels.

 Already touched on, another area that is rather annoying is that none of the elements seem integrated, resulting in a lot of duplicate work.
-For example, checking off to-do’s doesn’t result in the hill charts being updated.
+For example, checking off to-do’s doesn’t result in the hill charts being updated (even though it gets created from to-do’s).
 Or moving cards on the card table doesn’t change the status of to-do’s.
 It’s as if features are added but the architecture is updated, it just expands.

 Another big disadvantage is that everything is on separate pages.
 There is no one single page where one can see the health of the project or status at a glance.
 In order to know what’s going on with a project, you have to navigate to a number of different pages to see the status.
 This is one of the biggest areas of improvements when considering larger organizations as target audience in my opinion.